 Shumaker Research Building on the University of Louisville Belknap campus where CREAM Mass Spectrometry instrumentation is housed.

-In 2006, the Department of Chemistry in partnership with the James Graham Brown Cancer Center (JBCC) at the University of Louisville (UofL) was awarded a NSF/EPSCoR Metabolomics Initiative Infrastructure Award (EPS-0447479) to establish a program for analytical metabolomics.
-Since its inception, this program has been developing cutting-edge methodologies and approaches for the emerging metabolomic and system biochemical research.
+In 2006, in partnership with the UofL Health – Brown Cancer Center, the Department of Chemistry was awarded an NSF/EPSCoR Metabolomics Initiative Infrastructure Award (EPS-0447479) to establish a program for analytical metabolomics.
+Since its inception, this program has developed cutting-edge methodologies and approaches for emerging metabolomic and system biochemical research.